top1944/duckuments/docs/atoms_85_fall2017_projects/27_anti_instagram/20-intermediate-design-document-template.md

 ## Part 2: Demo and evaluation plan

-### Demo plan
+We plan two different demos, one for the general demo and another for the demo day in January:

-Our demo plan consists of several different sub demos:
+### General Demo

-##### 2 duckiebots doing the lane-following demo
+##### 2 Duckiebots doing the lane-following demo
 One of the Duckiebots has the improved Anti-Instagram algorithm on it and the other Duckiebot will run on the old version.
 With different light conditions in different parts of Duckietown we try to show that the improved version performs better than the old version.
-[Scenario I]
+On a screen near by the demo, we want to show the output of each of the Duckiebots, so that the viewer can see the result of the Anti-Instagram algorithm visually.
+The output can be live from the Duckiebots or recorded and played back from a bagfile.[Scenario I]

 | **+**  | **-**  |
 | :------------: | :------------: |